cloudberry666/datadog-agent/pkg/metadata/inventories/README.md

 # Format

-The payload is a JSON dict with the following field
+The payload is a JSON dict with the following fields

 - `hostname` - **string**: the hostname of the agent as show on the status page.
 - `timestamp` - **int**: the timestamp when the payload was created.